Marathon Training: What Is Zone 2 / Endurance?

 Endurance Running Builds Your Engine

 Every marathon runner needs a strong aerobic base.
 Zone 2 is the key to developing this foundation.
 It allows your cardiovascular system to adapt while keeping fatigue low.
-Running in this zone enhances oxygen delivery and trains your body to store more energy from fat.
-It teaches your legs to work efficiently across hours of running.
+Running in this zone enhances oxygen delivery and trains your body to use fat more efficiently as a fuel source.
+It teaches your legs to work efficiently across hours of running and helps you hold steady effort without strain.
 When used correctly it helps you run smarter and go longer.
-Marathon training is not just about long runs and speed-work.
-It is about building reliable fitness with consistency and structure.
+Marathon training is not just about long runs and speed work.
+It is about building reliable fitness with consistency and structure so every session works together toward race day.

 What Is Zone 2 Running?

 Zone 2 is often called aerobic base running.
 It is more demanding than recovery runs yet easy enough to hold conversation.
-This zone prepares your body for the long miles ahead.
+This zone prepares your body for the long miles ahead and helps you build the endurance needed for steady marathon training.
+It should feel comfortable, sustainable and controlled.

 Zone 2 Defined: